Liquid Gold from Your Kitchen - Rendering Texas Grass Fed Beef Tallow

 Everyday Cooking

 Replace any cooking oil with tallow.
 Sauté vegetables using beef fat, scramble eggs in it, grease your cast iron with it.
 Tallow adds richness and depth to everyday cooking that seed oils simply can't match.
-Once you start to use the fat regularly, you'll wonder how you cooked without it.

 The Grass Fed Difference